Overall clothing boycott movement: Origin

-In Tampa, on April 4 a Easter day overall demonstration parade was held.
+In Tampa, on April 4 an Easter day overall demonstration parade was held.
 At the very end of it, the group presented a petition to Mayor Donald McKay that protested the cost of clothing, high cost of living, and called for government intervention on the matter.
 It also was at some point presented to Governor Sidney Cats and Florida's two senators at the time.
 And proclaimed the groups intention to not purchase any more clothing until the issue was addressed.

 One notable example of the movement was Mayor of St.Petersburg, Florida Noel A. Mitchell, head of the St.Pete overall's club.
 Who ordered army surplus overalls for the city public.
 Using city hall to coordinate the orders and as the location to give out the overalls.
 In addition he ordered 4,608 pounds of army bacon and 1,800 pounds of canned beef to sell to St.Pete citizens at a third of the typical cost, as a way to address the cost of living crisis which was also effecting food costs.

 In terms of government involvement, while government officials would often give lip service to the overall movement, they were largely symbolic, and often used as a means of criticizing and blaming organized labor for the cost crisis by conservative politicians.
 US Senator Nathaniel Dial for example blamed the high cost of living crisis first on organized labor, second on extravagance, and lastly profiteering.
 The involvement of politicians went all the way up to the 1920 United States presidential campaign with both Calvin Coolidge and Warren G. Harding endorsing the movement.

 Overalls and Calico, a song dedicated to the NYC Overall parade organizers.

 By late April the overall movement had spread nationally in popular culture.
 Culminating in a parade in New York City on April 24 of several hundred marchers.
 One sensationalist aspect of the parade was the use of Hippodrome's circus elephants in the march.